ethereum/ethereum-org-website/src/content/developers/docs/scaling/index.md

 #### State Channels {#channels}

-State channels utilize multisig contracts to enable participants to transact quickly and freely off-chain, then settle finality with mainnet.
+State channels utilize multisig contracts to enable participants to transact quickly and freely off-chain, then settle finality with Mainnet.
 This minimizes network congestion, fees, and delays.
 The two types of channels are currently state channels and payment channels.

 Learn more about [state channels](/developers/docs/scaling/state-channels/).

 ### Sidechains {#sidechains}

-A sidechain is an independent EVM-compatible blockchain which runs in parallel to mainnet.
+A sidechain is an independent EVM-compatible blockchain which runs in parallel to Mainnet.
 These are compatible with Ethereum via two-way bridges, and run under their own chosen rules of consensus, and block parameters.

 Learn more about [Sidechains](/developers/docs/scaling/sidechains/).